-Thus, we can say that Love and God are synonymous in the Course, and that a real appreciation of this fact is not something that we can grasp intellectually.
-It is more a function of willingness and insight than reasoning something out.
+Thus, we can say that Love and God are synonymous in the course, and that a real appreciation of this fact is not something that we can grasp merely by intellect alone.
+As Helen Schucman herself pointed out, the course is meant to be lived.
+This includes its understanding of Love.
+Thus, coming to an appreciate of Love as the course frames it is more a function of willingness and insight than reasoning something out.
 Love is given to us – it is already here.
-What A Course in Miracles does is teach us how to get rid of all the psychological and ontological baggage that obstructs our awareness of this simple truth.
+What A Course in Miracles does is teach us how to get rid of all the psychological and metaphysical baggage that obstructs our awareness of this simple truth.

-The Course also distinguishes between love with a capital “L” – what we have been talking about – and love with a lower-case “l,” which is the special sort of love that we feel for our spouses and close friends and favorite meals and singers and flowers and so forth.
-Special love is always premised on individual tastes and wants and it always represents the ego’s efforts to get something for itself.
+The course also distinguishes between love with a capital “L” – what we have been talking about so far in this post – and love with a lower-case “l,” which is the special sort of love that we tend to feel for spouses, close friends, good meals and artists and so forth.
+Special love is always premised on individual tastes and wants and it always represents the ego’s efforts to get, which is how it sustains itself.

-The Love of God – in which a peace that surpasses understanding – can be known is for everybody and from everybody.
-It doesn’t know separation – of self from God, of brother from sister, or sister from brother.
+The Love of God – in which one remembers a peace that surpasses understanding – is both for everybody and from everybody.
+It doesn’t know separation – of self from God or you from me or anthing.

 Love is what we remember, however dimly.
-Somewhere in our insane and twisted egoic minds, a thread of melody – a hint of the great Love that we are in truth – echoes and re-echoes, ever calling us back to its glory.
+Its call has not been totally obliterated.
+Somewhere in the twisted hatred of ego, a thread of melody – a hint of the great Love that we are in truth – echoes and re-echoes, ever calling us back to Itself.